aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 ### Architecture overview

 ## Deployment

+### Prerequisites
+[AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html), [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) and [python3.8 or later](https://www.python.org/downloads/) must be installed.

+The deployment procedure assumes that [AWS Single Sign On](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) has been enabled and configured for the [AWS Organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) where the solution will be deployed.

+You can follow these [instructions](./aws-sso-setup.md) to setup AWS Single Sign On.

+### Deploy solution CloudFormation stack
 There are following network infrastructure deployment options:
 - **New VPC**: the solution creates a new VPC with all subnets, one public and one private route tables, NAT and Internet gateways, security groups, and VPC endpoints.
 - **Existing VPC**: you can use your **existing** VPC, a public subnet, and NAT and Internet gateways.
 No one of these resources are created by the solution in this option.
 If you use an existing VPC you can choose one of the following options: